 It is a good idea to choose subjects that you are good at and that you have an interest in.
 Most schools will administer aptitude tests such as the DAT or CAT and offer feedback on your performance.
 You may show signs of having natural aptitude in one or two areas.
 Some areas you might show strengths in include: verbal or numerical reasoning, spatial awareness, mechanical reasoning.
 Strengths in these areas will point you in direction of career areas that could compliment your ability.

 A pass in ordinary level maths is essential for entry to the majority of courses.
-The number of students now choosing foundation level maths is increasing every year and there is a growing number of colleges and courses that offer places to students who secure a minimum of a grade A or B in maths at this level.
+The number of students now choosing foundation level maths is increasing every year and there is a growing number of colleges and courses that offer places to students who secure a minimum of a pass in foundation level maths.
 Use the 'Accepts Foundation Level Maths' filter in our CAO CourseFinder here to search relevant courses.

 A few final tips